FrancisVila/MFT_convert/content/en/docs/Gateway/Gateway_Security_Guide/Security_features/sr_ma_ip_filtering.md

 -   Blacklist – allows everyone access, except for the partners contained in the list
 -   Whitelist – authorize access only to the members in the list

 The address that will be checked against the IP list is the remote socket address as seen on the Router Agent side.
-If an intermediary system which will change the partner's address (for example, a proxy) is present, IP filtering in <span class="mc-variable suite_variables.SecureRelayName variable">Secure Relay</span> should not be used.
+If an intermediary system which will change the partner's address (for example, a proxy) is present, IP filtering in {{< Gateway/securerelayname  >}} should not be used.

 The IP list consists of a semi-colon separated group of IP addresses (for example, 10.133.56.14; 10.\*.57.1?; support.axway.com; \*.axway.net; fe80::8923:fec5:91ae:2b3e).
 The allowed IP address types are: